PabloCumbrera/Portfolio/README.md

 19. Tableau - BTC Sotck Price Dashboard

    - Worked on data treatment, cleansing for creating a control dashboard for BTC stock related data.

+ 20. Data Analytics

+   - Data Treatment and Visualized guided by customer questions